 I will buy fresh fruits and vegetables at the Farmer’s market.

 If you like technology, you can try some goal-tracking apps to help you reach your goals.
-Apps like Strides and Way of life can help you by keeping track of your progress.
+Apps like Strides and Way of life can help you by keeping track of your progress and practice using the future tenses in English.

 Future tense exercises